BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp Has $32.74 Million Position in Texas Instruments Incorporated (NASDAQ:TXN)

-BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp boosted its position in Texas Instruments Incorporated (NASDAQ:TXN) by 13.0% in the second quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 170,254 shares of the semiconductor company’s stock after purchasing an additional 19,527 shares during the period.
-BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp’s holdings in Texas Instruments were worth $32,740,000 at the end of the most recent quarter.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp boosted its stake in shares of Texas Instruments Incorporated (NASDAQ:TXN) by 13.0% in the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 170,254 shares of the semiconductor company’s stock after acquiring an additional 19,527 shares during the quarter.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp’s holdings in Texas Instruments were worth $32,740,000 as of its most recent SEC filing.

-A number of other institutional investors and hedge funds have also recently modified their holdings of TXN.
-Simon Quick Advisors LLC acquired a new stake in shares of Texas Instruments in the first quarter valued at about $37,000.
-MV Capital Management Inc. increased its stake in shares of Texas Instruments by 104.4% in the second quarter.
-MV Capital Management Inc. now owns 233 shares of the semiconductor company’s stock valued at $45,000 after buying an additional 119 shares during the period.
-Key Financial Inc increased its stake in shares of Texas Instruments by 240.0% in the second quarter.
-Key Financial Inc now owns 238 shares of the semiconductor company’s stock valued at $45,000 after buying an additional 168 shares during the period.
-Cranbrook Wealth Management LLC acquired a new stake in shares of Texas Instruments in the first quarter valued at about $51,000.
-Finally, Stonebridge Capital Advisors LLC acquired a new stake in shares of Texas Instruments in the first quarter valued at about $55,000.
-77.08% of the stock is owned by institutional investors and hedge funds.
+A number of other institutional investors also recently added to or reduced their stakes in TXN.
+OLD Mission Capital LLC acquired a new position in Texas Instruments during the third quarter worth $207,000.
+Chartwell Investment Partners LLC increased its stake in shares of Texas Instruments by 1.6% in the first quarter.
+Chartwell Investment Partners LLC now owns 29,267 shares of the semiconductor company’s stock valued at $5,531,000 after buying an additional 474 shares in the last quarter.
+Adell Harriman & Carpenter Inc. increased its stake in shares of Texas Instruments by 1.2% in the first quarter.
+Adell Harriman & Carpenter Inc. now owns 5,795 shares of the semiconductor company’s stock valued at $1,095,000 after buying an additional 70 shares in the last quarter.
+Pillar Pacific Capital Management LLC increased its stake in shares of Texas Instruments by 1.9% in the first quarter.
+Pillar Pacific Capital Management LLC now owns 4,162 shares of the semiconductor company’s stock valued at $787,000 after buying an additional 78 shares in the last quarter.
+Finally, Ieq Capital LLC acquired a new stake in shares of Texas Instruments in the first quarter valued at $2,353,000.
+Hedge funds and other institutional investors own 77.08% of the company’s stock.

-TXN has been the subject of several recent analyst reports.
-KeyCorp raised their target price on Texas Instruments from $235.00 to $240.00 and gave the stock an “overweight” rating in a research note on Tuesday, July 6th.
-Susquehanna Bancshares raised their target price on Texas Instruments from $220.00 to $230.00 and gave the stock a “positive” rating in a research note on Thursday, July 1st.
-Summit Redstone cut Texas Instruments to a “hold” rating in a research note on Thursday, July 22nd.
-Morgan Stanley raised their target price on Texas Instruments from $176.00 to $185.00 and gave the stock an “underweight” rating in a research note on Monday, July 19th.
-Finally, Raymond James raised their target price on Texas Instruments from $220.00 to $230.00 and gave the stock an “outperform” rating in a research note on Thursday, July 22nd.
-Three analysts have rated the stock with a sell rating, eight have given a hold rating and thirteen have given a buy rating to the company’s stock.
-According to MarketBeat.com, Texas Instruments currently has an average rating of “Hold” and an average target price of $203.88.

-Texas Instruments (NASDAQ:TXN) last issued its quarterly earnings results on Tuesday, July 20th.
-The semiconductor company reported $2.05 EPS for the quarter, beating the Zacks’ consensus estimate of $1.82 by $0.23.
-The company had revenue of $4.58 billion during the quarter, compared to the consensus estimate of $4.36 billion.
-Texas Instruments had a return on equity of 69.28% and a net margin of 40.12%.
-Texas Instruments’s revenue was up 41.4% on a year-over-year basis.
-During the same period last year, the business posted $1.48 earnings per share.
-As a group, equities research analysts predict that Texas Instruments Incorporated will post 7.88 earnings per share for the current year.

-The company also recently announced a quarterly dividend, which was paid on Monday, August 9th.
-Shareholders of record on Monday, July 26th were given a $1.02 dividend.
-This represents a $4.08 dividend on an annualized basis and a yield of 2.16%.
+The business also recently declared a quarterly dividend, which was paid on Monday, August 9th.
+Shareholders of record on Monday, July 26th were given a dividend of $1.02 per share.
+This represents a $4.08 annualized dividend and a dividend yield of 2.16%.
 The ex-dividend date of this dividend was Friday, July 23rd.
-Texas Instruments’s dividend payout ratio is currently 68.34%.
+Texas Instruments’s dividend payout ratio (DPR) is 68.34%.

+In other Texas Instruments news, Director Jean M. Hobby sold 900 shares of the company’s stock in a transaction on Thursday, August 5th.
+The stock was sold at an average price of $192.04, for a total value of $172,836.00.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this link.
+Also, CAO Julie C. Knecht sold 7,399 shares of the company’s stock in a transaction on Thursday, August 5th.
+The shares were sold at an average price of $192.17, for a total value of $1,421,865.83.
+Following the completion of the transaction, the chief accounting officer now directly owns 16,472 shares in the company, valued at $3,165,424.24.
+The disclosure for this sale can be found here.
+0.61% of the stock is currently owned by insiders.

+A number of analysts have recently weighed in on TXN shares.
+KeyCorp raised their target price on Texas Instruments from $235.00 to $240.00 and gave the company an “overweight” rating in a research note on Tuesday, July 6th.
+Rosenblatt Securities lifted their price objective on Texas Instruments from $220.00 to $230.00 and gave the stock a “buy” rating in a research report on Thursday, July 22nd.
+Susquehanna lifted their price objective on Texas Instruments from $220.00 to $230.00 and gave the stock a “positive” rating in a research report on Thursday, July 1st.
+Summit Redstone lowered Texas Instruments to a “hold” rating in a research report on Thursday, July 22nd.
+Finally, Citigroup lifted their price objective on Texas Instruments from $215.00 to $220.00 and gave the stock a “buy” rating in a research report on Thursday, July 15th.
+Three analysts have rated the stock with a sell rating, eight have assigned a hold rating and thirteen have issued a buy rating to the company.
+According to data from MarketBeat.com, the company currently has a consensus rating of “Hold” and a consensus price target of $203.88.

 Texas Instruments Incorporated engages in the design, manufacture, test, and sell analog and embedded semiconductors, which include industrial, automotive, personal electronics, communications equipment, and enterprise systems.
 It operates through the following segments: Analog and Embedded Processing.